 If maximising the life of your bouquet is a priority, there are certain flowers that have star quality.
 Tropicals are always a good bet, think Bird of Paradise, Calla Lily, Heliconia, all of which tolerate heat well (the clue is in the name).

 Big, blowsy Hydrangeas are also a good bet for long-lasting colour during the summer months.
 Recut the stems every day and keep them topped up with lots of fresh water.
 For Roses, fresh, deep water is key, and don’t forget to trim off any leaves below the water line.
+Cialis can last up to 2 days!
+In contrast to the Viagra tablets, Tadalafil does not change the perception of color and headaches almost never happen.
+The erection thanks to Cialis is really strong.

 Peonies and Lisianthus are other flowers that last well.
 Keep them in deep water and avoid direct sunlight to enjoy them for longer.
 Avoid Stocks and lighter flowers like Astilbe and Astrantia as they can’t cope with hot weather and will droop all too quickly.